tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Review the [instructions](../../../02-Homework/04-Pandas/Instructions/README.md) for the homework assignment.
 Focus on getting students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
 Emphasize calculating investment returns/profit over time, as well as plot visualizations.

-If time allows, you can end the discussion by presenting the following Pandas applications discussed in more detail [here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
+If time allows, you can end by presenting the following Pandas applications which are discussed in more detail [here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
 Applications to highlight include:

 * Stock prediction